UCB-stat-159-s23/project-Group15/_sources/README.md

 The [preprocessing](preprocessing.ipynb) notebook includes the detailed data preprocessing and cleaning process and explains what is included in the data frame we are using for analysis.

-The [analysis](analysis.ipynb) notebook includes the detailed process of the hypothesis analysis conducted to answer our research question.

 ```python